© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fort South of Pen-Llwyn-Fawr is a scheduled monument protected by Cadw under reference MM096.
 View the official record →

-Fort South of Pen-Llwyn-Fawr is a Roman fort located in Wales, situated within the wider network of military installations that characterised Roman occupation of the Welsh uplands.
+Fort South of Pen-Llwyn-Fawr is a Roman fort located in Wales, dating to the period of Roman military occupation in Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM096.

 Fort South of Pen-Llwyn-Fawr dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fort South of Pen-Llwyn-Fawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM096.